 - Tolworth Girls School & Tala Close

-- Harlow Gardens, Lower Marsh Lane in draft
+- Harlow Gardens, Lower Marsh Lane

 - Gasholder site

 In addition, comments have been sent to councillors, planners etc. regarding general loss of biodiversity at these and sites.